Today's Articles

 *Richard Nathaniel Wright was born on this date in 1908.
 He was a Black writer.

 Wright was born outside of Natchez, Mississippi.
 His father left the family when Wright was young, and soon after, his mother, a schoolteacher, was stricken with a paralyzing illness.
-Raised mostly by relatives, Wright quit school at 15, moving to Memphis.
+Raised mostly by relatives, Wright quit school at 15 and moved to Memphis.

-There he worked at odd jobs and began a process of self-education, having a white friend borrow books from the segregated public library.
+There, he worked odd jobs and began a process of self-education, having a white friend borrow books from the segregated public library.
 During the 1930s, Wright wrote and edited projects for the Federal Writers' Project in Chicago.
 Wright’s first book, Uncle Tom's Children, won first prize in a writing competition sponsored by the Writers’ Project.
-In 1937 Wright moved to New York City.
+In 1937, Wright moved to New York City.

 To be a Writer